SOMA: A Novel Sampler for Bayesian Inference from Privatized Data: CONVERGENCE OF SOMA

-\subsection{Upper bound of the convergence rate}
+\subsection{Upper Bound of the Convergence Rate}

 In this section, we use coupling-based techniques to analyze the convergence rate of the algorithms.
-Our proof leverages the coupling lemma.
-It entails constructing two chains on a common probability space such that they eventually meet and remain coupled.
+By constructing a faithful coupling (see Appendix~\ref{sec:coupling} for technical details and the coupling kernel), we establish the following upper bounds on the convergence rates for the $n=2$ case: